 Backup at a hypervisor level (also known as agent-less backup) means the ability to back up and recover virtual machines without installing agents into the guest systems.
-This functionality becomes available by using Acronis Backup & Recovery 11.5 Agent for VMware vSphere ESX(i) or Acronis Backup & Recovery 11.5 Agent for Hyper-V. These agents require a license for Acronis Backup & Recovery 11.5 Virtual Edition to work.
+This functionality becomes available by using Acronis Backup Agent for VMware or Acronis Backup Agent for Hyper-V.

-Agent for VMware vSphere ESX(i) is delivered in two versions:
+Agent for VMware is delivered in two versions:

-- Agent for ESX(i) (Virtual Appliance) can be imported or deployed to a VMware ESX(i) Server. - For off-loaded backup, Agent for ESX(i) (Windows) can be installed on a machine running Windows.
+- Agent for VMware (Virtual Appliance) can be imported or deployed to a VMware ESX(i) Server. - For off-loaded backup, Agent for VMware (Windows) can be installed on a machine running Windows.